twittwer/neo4j-paper/paper/introduction.md

 ## Neo4j

 Neo4j - developed by Neo Technology - is one of the first and up to now the most popular graph database implementations.
-Neo4j is more than fife times more popular than the second graph database - OrientDB (Solid IT Gmbh, 2017, para.
-1).
+Neo4j has a more than fife times higher popularity rate as the second graph database - OrientDB (Solid IT Gmbh, 2017, para.
+1).<br>
 Its first Version was released in 2010 after three years of development.
 It is called as transactional, disk based database, which follows the ACID principle (Neo Technology, Inc., 2017b, "Neo4j Internals", para.
 4).
 The implementation is in Java and can be used in two different license models.
-The Community and the Enterprise Edition.
+The Community and the Enterprise Edition.<br>
 The Community Edition is for free, but only running on a single node.
 You can use all the features of Neo4j without high availability through clustering and hot backup.
 These additional modules are coming with the Enterprise Edition only.
 There are some further categorizations for the Enterprise version like the test licenses Evaluation, the Educational and the Neo4j Loves Open Source licenses (Neo Technology, Inc., 2017a, "About Neo4j Licenses", para.
-1).
+1).<br>
 Neo4j uses Cypher as query language.
 With indexing and the labels of the graph it helps to accelerate the queries, which is one of the main advantage of using graph databases and especially Neo4j.
+Now you get a deeper insight into Neo4j and its data structure.

 ***
 References: